About

 Special Skills

-Audie Award winning audiobook narrator, voice actor, teaching artist, poet/spoken word, hair braider, club dancing, improv, actor who raps/moves, sings, alto vocal range, aerobics, yoga, CPR and First-Aid certified, various dialects (general African, American Southern, New York), Driver's License, U.S Passport
+club dancing, improv, actor who raps/moves, sings, alto vocal range, aerobics, yoga, CPR and First-Aid, various dialects (general African, American Southern, New York), valid Driver's License, U.S Passport

 Awards

-Audie Award | Best Romance Audiobook (REEL / Kennedy Ryan
+Audie Award | Best Romance Audiobook | REEL by K. Ryan

-S.F Theater Critic's Cir. | Leading Actress in a play |
+S.F Theater Critic's Cir. | Leading Actress in a Play

 Coriolanus | Geoffrey Sherman | Alabama Shakespeare Festival